 Use Customer Insights

-It’s also wise to use client and customer insights as part of your research because your audience will enjoy looking at quotes and stats represented by actual customers.
+It’s also wise to use client and customer insights as part of your research.
+This is because your audience will enjoy looking at quotes and stats represented by actual customers.

 Use Authoritative Sites

 To boost the credibility of your brand in the eyes of your audience, only use authoritative sites to pull your information from.
 This includes .edu and .gov websites along with various data repositories like Statista and Pew Research.

 You can use a template to create your infographic or make one from scratch.
 It’s often better to create one from scratch because it gives you more customization options, which is crucial to standing apart from the millions of other infographics already on the web.
 It also makes it easier to align the infographic to complement your existing visual identity.

 The topic of your infographic should answer a question that’s relevant to your audience.
 If you keep finding your clients or customers asking the same question over and over, this is probably a great topic to cover in an infographic.
 You could even do an infographic on the difference between qualitative and quantitative data and why it’s important.